krocat/ToonHA/README.md

+# Changes in my fork
+added an icon in HA

 # Toon Home Assistant component

 The toon component platform can be used to control your Toon thermostat.
 It uses the toonapilib library by Costas Tyfoxylos (https://github.com/costastf/toonapilib).
 This component adds a climate device for your Toon thermostat and sensors for power and gas consumption.